sujithkani/ttsky25a-tinyQV/README.md

 `data_read_n` signals when there is a read and indicates the transaction width, encoded as in RV32 load instructions: 0, 1 or 2 for 8, 16 or 32-bit.
 3 means no transaction.

 The read may complete synchronously on the same clock, or be delayed by any number of clocks while the peripheral prepares the data.  `data_ready` signals when the transaction is complete.  `data_out` is sampled on the next clock, its value does not have to be held constant for any additional clocks.
+Data for 8 or 16-bit reads should always be aligned to the LSB of `data_out`, even for unaligned reads.

 The top diagram shows a synchronous transaction, the bottom diagram shows a delayed transaction.